Oslo Bjørvika Fire Station

 At the intersection of the fire station and public life, the proposal introduces a new public learning environment, offering visitors a closer look at the fire station’s operations.
 Through a carefully designed “loop” circulation, visitors can observe different functions within the fire station while maintaining a respectful distance from operational zones.

-To ensure an uninterrupted work environment, the internal layout strategically separates and zones different functions, allowing firefighters to perform their duties efficiently while enabling controlled public engagement.
+To ensure an uninterrupted work environment, the internal layout strategically separates and zones different functions, allowing firefighters to perform their duties efficiently while enabling controlled public engagement as a part of the city’s civic infrastructure.

 Honest & transparent architecture